adnannazir235/LocalStorageDemo/README.md

 > Sign up: Create a new account with a username and password, Log in: Access their existing account,
-Save data: Store information using LocalStorage, Update data: Modify their saved information,
-Delete account: Remove their account and associated data.
+Save data: Store information using LocalStorage, Update data: Modify their saved information and Delete account: Remove their account and associated data.

 Technologies Used: